by Michelle Cederberg, Certified Exercise Physiologist

 All I want you to do is get something heavy, it can be milk jugs filled with water if you don’t have any dumbbells, and just drop down.
 Your knees stay at almost 90 degrees, your butt drops back and your chest tilts forward.

 If you feel this one is a bit too complicated, try not to go down too deep to begin with.
 You can also try an alternative to the squat, called the walking lunge.
+Try this along with one of the many body building diet tips available.

 It’s one of my favorite strength training exercises for legs because you can do it anywhere.
 Walking through the park, down your hallway.
 Front knee at 90 degrees, back knee at 90 degrees, drop it to the ground – your legs are strong!